chinook2/Chinook2/client/development.md

-This document explain how to install development environment
+This document explain how to install a development environment

 #Development environment (Client)